RikshitChintaparthi/SAAIELETRICALLWORKS/SETUP.md

 1. Go to https://www.mongodb.com/cloud/atlas
 2. Create a free account
 3. Create a new cluster
-4. Get your connection string (it will look like: `mongodb+srv://username:password@cluster.mongodb.net/database`)
+4. Get your connection string

 ### 3. Environment Variables
 Create a `.env.local` file in the root directory: